-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol River Derwent SAC and SSSI the River Derwent SAC and SSSI?
-SSSI) apply to a flowing river the entirety of the RC2 designation is directly relevant to the SAC and SSSI.
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol River Derwent SAC the River Derwent SSSI) apply to a flowing river the entirety of the RC2 designation is directly relevant to the and SSSI SAC and SSSI?
+SAC and SSSI.
 The policy is an aspirational policy that seeks the regeneration of the land north and south of the County Bridge.
 There is a potential negative impact from riverside construction activities on to sensitive environmental receptors along the river.
 The River Derwent SAC has been designated European status due to the habitat: Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
-(Rivers with floating vegetation often dominated by water-crowfoot) And due to the species: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus The HRA appropriate screening assessment undertaken on the NP also identified a concern relating to possible residential development that could come forward under Policy RC2 and that the provision of additional housing without adequate provision of open space opportunities would increase recreational pressure on the River Derwent SAC and SSSI.
-At the more detailed assessment stage (the appropriate assessment) the HRA assessment concluded that the only way to avoid increased recreational pressure on the River Derwent SAC and SSSI from Policy RC2 would be for the policy to be amended so as to rule out residential uses.
-With respect to pollution and disturbance from construction activity the HRA ruled any adverse impacts out on the basis that safeguards to protect the SAC and SSSI during construction would be required by law.
+(Rivers with floating vegetation often dominated by water-crowfoot) And due to the species: Bullhead Cottus gobio River lamprey Lampetra fluviatilis Otter Lutra lutra Sea lamprey Petromyzon marinus The HRA appropriate screening assessment 16 undertaken on the NP also identified a concern relating to possible development that could come forward under Policy RC2 that could increase the number of visitors to the riverside given the proximity and the proposed expansion of recreational space in RC1 and that this could in turn increase disturbance of otter populations.
+The screening states: "There is a credible risk that disturbance and pollution from construction from Policy RC2 could undermine the conservation objectives of the River Derwent SAC and that likely significant effects cannot be ruled out (alone).
+Consequently, and an appropriate assessment is required."
+At the more detailed assessment stage (the appropriate assessment) the HRA assessment 17 concluded that "The Council will be able to ascertain beyond reasonable scientific doubt that Policy RC2 will have no adverse effect on the integrity of the River Derwent

-See screening section of the Habitats Regulations Assessment of the Malton and Norton Neighbourhood Development Plan, June 2020, Fleming Ecology Limited.
+16 See screening section of the Habitats Regulations Assessment of the Malton and Norton 2^{nd} Pre-submission Neighbourhood Plan, December 2022, Fleming Ecology Limited.

-&lt;sup>18 See HRA assessment in the Habitats Regulations Assessment of the Malton and Norton Neighbourhood Development Plan, June 2020, Fleming Ecology Limited
+17 See HRA assessment in the Habitats Regulations Assessment of the Malton and Norton 2nd Pre-submission Neighbourhood Plan, June 2022, Fleming Ecology Limited